ipfs-shipyard/ipfs-primer/ipfs-dag/README.md

-# Topic: Merkle Trees and the IPFS DAG
+# Tutorial: Merkle Trees and the IPFS DAG

 ## Concepts
-These tutorials introduce the following concepts:
+These Lessons introduce the following concepts:
 * Cryptographic Hashes and Content Addressability
 * Authenticated Graphs
 * Turning Files into Trees